 We mentioned a few trends in cybersecurity spending above, but it’s worth highlighting a few more big ones.
 Here are some technologies that experts say will be crucial for defending against evolving cyberattacks in the next few years.

 - Cloud security: The shift to the cloud is still happening, and many businesses are just now looking at public/private/hybrid cloud architecture options for the first time.
 In the process, they are also seeking the best security for their data.
 GBH Insights forecasts that cloud security services and hardware will become one of the biggest cybersecurity technologies in the next 3 to 5 years.

 - Next-generation firewall technology: In recent years, firewall technologies have gotten better at identifying threats within deeper layers of data packets.
 Analysts believe further advancements in these technologies will be key to keeping malware out of our networks and applications in the years ahead.
-GBH Insights sees next-gen firewall technology as a big driver for cybersecurity spending in 2019.
+GBH Insights sees next-gen firewall technology as a big driver for cybersecurity spending in the years ahead.